Rdatatable/data.table/GOVERNANCE.md

 * Comprehensive and accessible documentation and run-time signals (errors, warnings)
 * Clear error and warning messages

 To prioritize developer time, we define what is in and out of current scope.
+Feature requests in issues and pull requests that are out of current scope should be closed immediately, because they are not the current priority.
+If someone wants to contribute code that is currently out of scope, they first have to make a pull request that changes the scope as defined below.

 The current scope of package functionality includes:
 * Data manipulation and analysis
     * reshaping/pivoting